 WHAT IS A TRUFFLE?

-Truffles are a variety of edible fungi growing underground, mostly besides roots of trees such as oak, beech, poplar, willow and elm.
-They are shaped like tubers and they are often compared with potatoes when it comes to their appearance.
-They usually grow from the size of a cherry up to the size of an apple, but sometimes significantly bigger specimens are found (like the famous Zigante Millenium weighing 1310 g).
-In the culinary world the most popular are the two basic varieties: black and white truffle.
+Truffles are a variety of edible mushroom which grows under the ground, usually next to the roots of oak, beech, poplar, willow and elm trees.
+They look like a bulb and are often visually compared to potatoes.
+Truffles usually sprout to the size of a cherry or an apple, but sometimes much bigger samples can be found (such as the famous Zigante Millennium with 1310g).
+In a culinary sense there are two most popular varieties of truffles: black and white truffle.

-Truffles grow all across Europe, Asia, North and South America, but France and Italy are considered to be the most significant finding sites.
-The most famous finding site in Croatia is the valley of the river Mirna in Istria.
+Truffles grow all around Europe, North and South America, but most significant are the findings in France and Italy.
+The most famous truffle habitat in Croatia is the valley of Mirna river in Istria.